coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 sudo systemctl stop <CardanoServiceName>.service
 ```
 {% hint style="info" %}
-If you follow the Coin Cashew instructions for [Creating Startup Scripts](../part-ii-configuration/creating-startup-scripts.md), then `<CardanoServiceName>` is `cardano-node`
+If you follow the Coin Cashew instructions for [Creating Startup Scripts and Services](../part-ii-configuration/creating-startup-scripts.md), then `<CardanoServiceName>` is `cardano-node`
 {% endhint %}

 2. To back up the configuration files that your node currently uses, type the following commands where `<ConfigurationFileFolder>` is the path to the folder where the configuration files are located: